-This Bereavement Leave Company Policy template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your employment policies.
+This sample bereavement policy is ready to be tailored to your company’s needs and serves as a starting point for setting up your employment policies.
 A bereavement leave policy may also be referred to as a compassionate leave policy.

 Policy brief & purpose

-Our Bereavement leave company policy outlines our provisions for employees who lose a loved one.
+Our work bereavement policy outlines our provisions for employees who lose a loved one.
 If this happens, we want to support our employees and allow them time to mourn and cope.

 - Arrangement of a funeral or memorial service